WHAT IS A CO-OP?

 Board members

-At the last AGM in September 2021, six members were elected to the Board including five new members: Penny Raleigh, Sally Kaitler, Dirk de Zwart, Trystyarna Sheridan and Lisa Morrison.
-Fiona Wigg was the only returning member from the previous board.
+At the last AGM in October 2022, six members were elected to the Board including one new member: Pammy Walpole.
 Roles are as follows:

 President Fiona Wigg